 Oppositional defiant disorder (ODD).

-Oppositional defiant disorder, also called ODD, is a type of disruptive behavior disorder in children.
-It is characterized by negative, hostile, and defiant behavior that lasts at least six months.
+ODD is a type of disruptive behavior disorder in children.
+It is characterized by negative, hostile, and defiant behavior that lasts at least 6 months.
 Children with ODD often: Lose their temperArgue with adultsDefy or refuse to comply with adults' requests or rulesAnnoy people on purposeBlame others for mistakes or misbehaviorAre sensitive or easily annoyed by othersAre angry and resentfulAre spiteful or vindictive

 It is important to rule out other conditions such as mood disorder, conduct disorder, or attention deficit hyperactivity disorder (ADHD).